yonkahlon/Zenject/README.md

 ## <a id="installers"></a>Installers

 Often, there is some collections of related bindings for each sub-system and so it makes sense to group those bindings into a re-usable object.
-In Zenject this re-usable object is called an Installer.
+In Zenject this re-usable object is called an 'installer'.
 You can define a new installer as follows:

 ```csharp
 public class FooInstaller : MonoInstaller